Cultured Guru Logo

 Homemade Beet and Red Cabbage Sauerkraut Tips

-Never eat anything with mold growing on it: You should not encounter this problem by following directions.
+• Never eat anything with mold growing on it: You should not encounter this problem if you follow directions.
+Ensure you use high-quality, organic beets and ginger root.
+Roots grow under the soil, and it’s best to use ingredients from healthy soil.

-Taste test at three weeks: If you prefer the sauerkraut to be more tart and sour, let it ferment for four weeks.
+• Taste test at three weeks: If you prefer the sauerkraut to be more tart and sour, let it ferment at room temperature longer.

 Print